Trailblazer-Analytics/SQL-Analyst-Pack/SETUP.md

 ## Using the Chinook Sample Database

 This project uses the Chinook sample database.
-The SQL script to create and populate this database is located in the `sample-database` directory.
+The SQL script to create and populate this database is located in the `sample_database` directory.

 ### Steps to Set Up the Database

 1.  **Create a new database.** The name of the database can be `chinook`.
-2.  **Run the script.** Execute the `sample-database/chinook.sql` script in the new database to create the tables and insert the data.
+2.  **Run the script.** Execute the `sample_database/chinook.sql` script in the new database to create the tables and insert the data.

 ## Recommended Editor: Visual Studio Code